 8. Text Your Seller a Checklist to Prepare the Home

-You also need to give your seller time to prepare for the open house.
-They might need to clean a bit, hide valuables, or make arrangements for pets.
-If you really want to go the extra mile, offer to send them a house cleaner to do the work for them.
-They will likely refuse, but it’s the thought that counts!
+It’s important to give your seller time to prepare for the open house.
+They might need to clean, hide valuables, or make arrangements for pets.
+To show your thoughtfulness and care, offer to send a house cleaner, even though they might refuse.
+It’s the thought that counts!

 Two Days Before Your Open House